-Both subterranean termites and drywood termites live in our area of California.
+Both subterranean termites and drywood termites live in Ventura County.
 Though they differ in some behaviors and nesting habits, they both cause structural damage to the homes and businesses they find their way into.
 Termites feed on wood, turning cellulose into a usable food source with the help of specialized protozoa and bacteria found in its gut.

 Subterranean termites build their nests deep within the ground in damp soil.
 They have high moisture needs and require contact with the soil to survive.
 Subterranean termites prefer to feed on decaying or water-damaged wood.
 These termites do not live inside the wood they are feeding on.